pecan-pine/continuous-resume/README.md

 ![website4](images/website4.PNG)

-5. I can review changes, and if everything has gone right, update the website.
+5. I can review changes, and if everything went well, update the website.

 Problems: